contractautomataproject/ContractAutomataLib/README.md

 <h2> API Documentation</h2>

 This software has been developed also using the Model-based Software Engineering tool Sparx Enterprise Architect.
-The following documentation has been generated for the commit d92c4b6 of 8 December 2021.
+The following documentation has been generated for the commit <a href="https://github.com/davidebasile/ContractAutomataLib/commit/d92c4b6f73d157b163f0df97d0192dbd6d26b252">d92c4b6 of 8 December 2021</a>.
 <ul>
   <li> <a href="https://davidebasile.github.io/ContractAutomataLib/site/index.htm">Online documentation</a>
 </li>